Skip to main content

 Fairy Dwarf Mix Candytuft Flowers flower Feb 4 Feb 11 Transplant Mar 28 – Apr 12

-Fall Rutabagas root_vegetable Feb 25 Direct Sow May 21 – Jun 5
+Fall Rutabagas root vegetable Feb 25 Direct Sow May 21 – Jun 5

 Fava Bean legume Feb 25 Direct Sow May 11 – Jun 5